Financial support for Adult Social Care providers

-Wandsworth Council is assisting providers by sourcing additional stocks of PPE, being made available free of charge to care providers, where an emergency supply is needed.
+During 2021 and 2022 Wandsworth Council assisted providers by sourcing additional stocks of PPE, being made available free of charge to care providers, where an emergency supply is needed.

 Additional capacity for hospital discharge

 Working with providers, we have commissioned additional services to increase capacity and meet additional need and demand for hospital discharge.
-Where required, funding has been agreed for a guaranteed level of home care hours, to help boost service capacity.
+Where required, funding was agreed for a guaranteed level of home care hours, to help boost service capacity.